 Very high-risk ALL

 Patients with very high-risk features have been treated with multiple cycles of intensive chemotherapy during the consolidation phase, often including agents not typically used in frontline ALL regimens for standard- and high-risk patients, such as high-dose cytarabine, ifosfamide, and etoposide.
-However, even with this intensified approach, reported long-term EFS rates range from 30% to 50% for this patient subset.[17,28]
+However, even with this intensified approach, reported long-term EFS rates range from 30% to 50% for this patient subset.[17,27]

 Backbone of maintenance therapy

 The backbone of maintenance therapy in most protocols includes daily oral mercaptopurine and weekly oral or parenteral methotrexate.
-Clinical trials generally call for giving oral mercaptopurine in the evening, which is supported by evidence that this practice may improve EFS.
+Clinical trials generally administer oral mercaptopurine in the evening, which is supported by evidence that this practice may improve EFS.
 On many protocols, intrathecal chemotherapy for CNS sanctuary therapy is continued during maintenance therapy.
 It is imperative to carefully monitor children on maintenance therapy for both drug-related toxicity and for compliance with the oral chemotherapy agents used during maintenance therapy.

-Treating physicians must also recognize that some patients may develop severe hematopoietic toxicity when receiving conventional dosages of mercaptopurine because of an inherited deficiency (homozygous mutant) of thiopurine S-methyltransferase, an enzyme that inactivates mercaptopurine.[33,34] These patients are able to tolerate mercaptopurine only if dosages much lower than those conventionally used are administered.[33,34] Patients who are heterozygous for this mutant enzyme gene generally tolerate mercaptopurine without serious toxicity, but they do require more frequent dose reductions for hematopoietic toxicity than patients who are homozygous for the normal allele.
+Treating physicians must also recognize that some patients may develop severe hematopoietic toxicity when receiving conventional dosages of mercaptopurine because of an inherited deficiency (homozygous mutant) of thiopurine S-methyltransferase, an enzyme that inactivates mercaptopurine.[32,33] These patients are able to tolerate mercaptopurine only if dosages much lower than those conventionally used are administered.[32,33] Patients who are heterozygous for this mutant enzyme gene generally tolerate mercaptopurine without serious toxicity, but they do require more frequent dose reductions for hematopoietic toxicity than do patients who are homozygous for the normal allele.

-The Brazilian Childhood Cooperative group reported a variation in approach to maintenance therapy.[Level of evidence: 1A] In a cohort that was comprised of mostly lower-risk children, standard oral versus intermittent IV dosing of methotrexate (weekly vs. every three weeks) and 6-mercaptopurine (daily vs. 10 days on and 11 days off) was compared.
-Intermittently dosed medications were given at higher doses overall compared with standard dosing.
+- The Brazilian Childhood Cooperative group reported a variation in approach to maintenance therapy.[Level of evidence: 1A] In a cohort comprising mostly lower-risk children, standard oral versus intermittent IV dosing of methotrexate (weekly vs. every 3 weeks) and 6-MP (daily vs. 10 days on and 11 days off) were compared.
+Intermittently dosed medications were given at higher doses overall than were standard dosed medications.
 In addition, boys on the protocol received only 2 years of therapy.